Visit our signing page to learn some everyday signs and some songs!

-- The school has an 18 place enhanced provision catering for pupils with Education Health and Care Plans (EHCP) for moderate/severe/profound hearing loss from across the whole of North East Essex.
+- The school has an 18-place Enhanced Provision catering for pupils with Education Health and Care Plans (EHCP) for permanent deafness from across the whole of North East Essex.

-- The enhanced provision is staffed by two Teachers of the Deaf (ToD), a Higher Level Teaching Assistant, four Teaching Assistants, all sign to a minimum of BSL 1, most to BSL 2.
+- The Enpro is staffed by two Teachers of the Deaf (ToD), a Higher Level Teaching Assistant, four Teaching Assistants, all sign to a minimum of BSL 1, most to BSL 2 or BSL 3.
 Our dedicated work space enables us to work closely with the children on a one-to-one or small group basis, as needed.
 Children are also supported in class to access mainstream teaching.

-- We currently have groups taught in the enhanced provision for maths and English on a daily basis.
+- We currently have groups taught in the Enpro for maths and English on a daily basis.
 Other pupils are integrated into mainstream classes with varying levels of ToD and TA support.

 - All pupils have Annual Reviews, termly Individual One Plans in line with the SEN Code of Practice.
 Targets are reviewed with input from parents, TAs, class teachers, SALT, SI and ToDs.

-We welcome visits for prospective families.
+We welcome visits by prospective families.
 If you currently reside in Essex, please speak to your current ToD in the first instance.
-For those outside of Essex, please contact the school directly or Statutory Assessment Team at Essex County Council to arrange a visit.
+For those outside of Essex, please contact the school directly or SENDOPs at Essex County Council to arrange a visit.